 - Average initial production (IP) in the over-pressurized areas ranges from 1,000-2,000 barrels of oil equivalent per day (BOPDE).

 - Recent industry estimates suggest there may be 56,250 barrels of recoverable oil reserves per acre in the Stack Scoop shale.

 - Stack SCOOP wells are often found in over-pressurized areas that allow operators to drill and complete wells quickly.
 Faster production equals faster royalty payments.

 - Recent evidence suggests decline curves in over-pressurized areas have slower decline curves than conventionally pressurized shale.
 Lower decline curves equal higher and longer royalty payments.

 - Low water cut.
-Wells average 10% water cut and have lower water disposal costs than the Permian Basin and other major shale plays.
+Wells average 10% water cut and thus enjoy low water disposal costs.

-- Stack SCOOP infrastructure and pipelines are extensive and are not currently limiting production (as experienced in the Permian Basin).
+- Stack SCOOP infrastructure and pipelines are extensive and are not currently limiting production.